dd2480-spring-2025-group-1/bot/report.md

 - For `actions_for@./bot/exts/filtering/_filter_lists/invite.py`, we have [PR #22](https://github.com/dd2480-spring-2025-group-1/bot/pull/22) which reduces CCN by 35.1%.
 - For `infraction_edit@infraction/management.py`, we have [PR #21](https://github.com/dd2480-spring-2025-group-1/bot/pull/21) which reduces CCN by about 39%.

-Note: since `on_command_error@error_handler.py` already has 100% test coverage as reported by `coverage.py`, we decided to do part 2 of the assignment with `actions_for@invite.py` instead, which is the function with the highest CCN as reported by lizard (CCN 37) and it has 0% test coverage.

 ## Coverage

 ### Tools